Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 ncn-m001# cray fas loader delete dd37dd45-84ec-4bd6-b3c9-7af480048966
 ```
 The delete command does not return anything if successful
-**NOTE:** the loader delete command does not delete any images from FAS, it only deletes the loader run saved status and removes the ID from the loader run list.
+**NOTE:** The loader delete command does not delete any images from FAS, it only deletes the loader run saved status and removes the ID from the loader run list.